brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 ## Choice of Interpolator

 One of the things that becomes clear when working through macro examples is that it does come up that we want to interpolate an argument into a function call, which ends up looking like `foo(\(arg))`.
 Those are two very different kinds of parentheses — the outer pair is a token in our output, while the inner pair is part of the interpolation operator.
 The stacking of parentheses makes the code a little challenging to parse.
-For a human that is, machines don't care .
+For a human that is, machines don't care.

 However, there really aren't many options available to us for interpolation, since we _must_ support all C++ syntax.
 Other potential options here are: